How Does Concrete Impact the Environment?

 Furthermore, our assistant, Roxi™, is the first artificial intelligence program with the ability to evaluate mix designs.
 Not only can Roxi detect potential errors in your maturity calibration based on your mix design, but it can also analyze and suggest the amount of cement you can reduce, without compromising the strength of your mix.
 Typically, concrete mixes are over-designed and use more cement than necessary.
 With Roxi, you can optimize this process by reducing the amount of cement in your mix without any adverse effects on your concrete’s strength requirements.

 These are just a few ways we are helping our partners, clients, and customers improve the sustainability of their concrete.
 To support our research and development, we have received funding of $2.4 million as part of a $58.6 million investment in 14 Canadian clean technology companies.
 These projects are being funded through Sustainable Development Technology Canada (SDTC), which works with Canadian companies to bring clean technologies to market.
-Funding of $800,000 was also received from the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) to support the research and development of artificial intelligence (AI) applications for predictive concrete analysis.
+Funding of $800,000 was also received from the National Research Council of Canada Industrial Research Assistance Program (NRC IRAP) to support the research and development of artificial intelligence (AI) applications for a predictive concrete analysis.

 Sustainable concrete is a major part of our vision to revolutionize the concrete industry, and our team will continue to work hard to reach this goal!